Khubaib3737/Python/README.md

 # Python
-The repository contains all my important python work.
+The repository contains all semester #6 python work.